 Data analysis will involve statistical investigation of performances or behaviour of endogenous or policy target SDG-2030 variables during the sample period or over time (Chiang, 1984).
 It will involve taking time derivatives of all policy target variables.
 The time derivative is a derivative of all functions with respect to time, usually interpreted as the rate of change of the value of the function.
 The derivatives of functions or real variables measure the sensitivity to changes of the functions (outputs) values with respect to changes in their arguments (input values) (Chiang, 1984).
 For example, the derivative of the position of a moving object with respect to time is the object's velocity.
 This measures how quickly the position of the object changes when time advances, (Robinson, 1982).

 6.0.
-The CONCLUSION
+CONCLUSION

 This technical note articulates its corresponding non-parametric Quantitative SEO-SRM-2025 policy model and shows its model determination, use and results of the SEO-SRM-2025 model.
 The Quantitative SEO-SRM-2025 policy model developed will be consistent with existing policy processes and approaches commonly used by public and private organizations to design, formulate, prepare, implement, monitor and evaluate performance-based work.
 The quantitative model procedures to be adopted in the policy framework to evaluate each component are based on mathematically valid techniques.
 These procedures are associated to the four policy evaluation research phases or activities: {Input, Data Collection, Data Analysis, and Reporting}.
 The proper implementation of these procedures and techniques provides reliable assessments of the sustainable road maintenance contractor’s performances.
 These policy procedures and techniques to be adopted will be associated to the complete ex-post evaluation processes, through all stages or phases; from the planning stage through the reporting of results from the data and policy analysis, (Road Fund Board, 2015/6 to 2023/2024).